-If you are a gamer, which I believe you are, as you have wondered yourself to our guide, you probably know the importance of a fan in a gaming pc.
-Cooling of a gaming pc can be done in two ways; liquid cooling and using of case fans.
+If you are a gamer, you probably know the importance of cooling fans in a gaming PC.
+A gaming PC can be cooled in two ways; liquid cooling and using case fans.

 Catching all that heat in a bound space with next to zero departure doesn’t resist anything, and the truth is told, it can possibly harm parts.
 Most present-day motherboards, CPUs, and video cards contain temperature thermometers that auto-closure on the off chance that it gets excessively hot.

-We will suggest you get a minimum of 3 fans for your gaming pc, not including the power supply, CPU, and GPU fans.
+You should get a minimum of 3 fans for your gaming PC, not including the power supply, CPU, and GPU fans.
 Your cases should have slots for fans in which you can install your fans by yourself in case it doesn’t come pre-built with fans.
-However, we will suggest you not spend too much on cooling systems.
+However, I will suggest you not spend too much on cooling systems.

 Everything has the potential to undo your hard work, and components should be optimized to avoid doing so.
-This is most applicable to cooling and electricity, but it could be applied to almost any variable.
-You can install cooling fans yourself on virtually any case.
+This is mostly applicable to cooling and electricity, but it could be applied to almost any variable.
+You can install cooling fans yourself in virtually any case.
 For this, you just need to do a bit of DIY.

 Are 2 fans enough for a gaming PC?

-Where should I place the fans if I use 2 fans for gaming pc?
+Where should I place the fans if I use 2 fans for a gaming PC?

 Well, it is important to think about the position of the fan for gaming pc.
 A suitable position would be one at the base front to acquire air and possibly one close to the top back to eliminate it.
 Try not to allow fans to battle each other, for instance, allowing two fans to sucking or blowing towards each other or a fan short-circuiting the flow of incoming air and pushing it out of the case until it can cool the remainder of the case.